Bluzzi/Tchoo-Back/docs/routes/pets/GET.md

     "idle": "https://url",
     "purring": "https://url"
   },
-  //A constant
+  // A constant
   "points_per_five_minutes_base": 10,
-  //affected by the state of the pet, will be the passive revenue "points_per_five_minutes_real": 5,
+  // Affected by the state of the pet, will be the passive revenue "points_per_five_minutes_real": 5,
-  // Timestamps until when an action can be used "actions_used": {
+  // Timestamps until when an action can be used again :
+  "actions_used": {
       "wash": 1000,
       "feed": 1000,